adr001db/openhab-addon-4.0.x/bundles/org.openhab.binding.daikin.onecta/README.md

 Basically all devices connected to Daikin Onecta cloud could be connected with the binding.

-- `bridge`: Ensures the connection to Onecta cloud and the recognition of connected units
+- `bridge (Daikin Onecta Account)`: Ensures the connection to Onecta cloud and the recognition of connected units

 ## Discovery

 Once the bridge is connected to Daikin Onecta it will receive all data from the connected units.
 The available units will appear in the inbox.
-From here they can be added as a new thing
+From here they can be added as a new thing.</br>
+Discoverable things are:
+- Daikin Onecta Unit(...)<br>Is the thing to control the unit.
+- Daikin Onecta (Gateway)<br>Is the thing for info about the network controler.
+- Daikin Onecta (IndoorUnit)<br>Is the thing for info about te indoor unit.
+- Daikin Onecta (DomesticHotWaterTank)<br> Is the thing to control the Hot water tank.

 ## Binding Configuration